 What is Real-Time Analytics?

-Real time analytics is the analysis of data as soon as that data becomes available.
+Real time analytics refers to the process of preparing and measuring data as soon as it enters the database.
 In other words, users get insights or can draw conclusions immediately (or very rapidly after) the data enters their system.

 Who Uses Real-Time Analytics?

 - Real time credit scoring, helping financial institutions to decide immediately whether to extend credit

 - Customer relationship management (CRM), maximizing satisfaction and business results during each interaction with the customer

 - Targeting individual customers in retail outlets with promotions and incentives, while the customers are in the store and next to the merchandise.